hjalmardev/pe-projects/journal.md

 ---

+## 11/10/22
+Today, I am going to catch up on three days' worth of work!
+Ambitious but let's find out what I can do.

+For Tuesday:
+- [ ] Build the Starbucks header, and the section below

+For Wednesday:
+- [ ] Write a case study for the theme challenge

+For Thursday:
+- [ ] Improve the mobile version of the theme challenge (specifically: fix the masthead and header section)

 ## 11/8/22
 A new day in the projects workweek!
 I'll take a look at my docs and choose what to build but right now I'm leaning towards setting up and adding to the layout garden.
 Posting a list with deliverables in today's channel soon.